-If you’re freaking out and in debt, wondering how you’re going to pay bills, opting for a payday loan may seem like a good option.
-But there are many better choices to consider first.
-Using these 11 payday loan alternatives, you can find a different solution that will save you money.
+If you’re in debt, and freaking out over how you’re going to pay your bills, opting for a payday loan may seem like a good option.
+But there are better choices to consider first.
+Using the above payday loan alternatives, you can find a different solution that will save you money.

-Once you’ve resolved your financial “sitch”, start building up your emergency fund.
-This way you can handle things like this in the future without borrowing money.
-While it can be tough to start building an emergency fund, this will help you pay for future unexpected expenses.
+Once you’ve resolved your financial situation, start building up your emergency fund.
+This way you can better handle unexpected expenses in the future without borrowing money.